 - The paradigm shift in the Government of Canada's national security policies resulting from the 9/11 attacks

 - Why should terrorism still be a national policy concern?

 - The Government of Canada's counter-terrorism policies/ strategies past and present

 - Current challenges faced in conducting counter-terrorism policies and strategies

 John Gilmour joins the PDI team after a thirty-seven year career in the federal government in positions of growing responsibility.
 His initial professional experience was with Transport Canada and the management of Canada’s major international airports.
 This included serving as project manager and analyst for airport security programs.
 This led to a two-year assignment to the Security and Intelligence (Operations) section of the Privy Council office as a senior policy analyst, in support of the office of the National Security Advisor to the Prime Minister (NSA).

-From there John joined the Canadian Security and Intelligence Service (CSIS), where he served in a variety of branches, most recently as the Head-Strategic Planning and Operational Analysis with the Service’s Counter Terrorism Division.
-Although retiring in 2018 from the Service, John continues to be retained as a senior advisor for that unit.
+From there John joined the Canadian Security and Intelligence Service (CSIS), where he served in a variety of branches, most recently as the Head-Strategic Planning and Operational Analysis with the Service’s Counter-Terrorism Division.
+Although retiring in 2018 from the Service, John continues to be periodically retained as a senior advisor for CSIS.